Rockefeller Brothers Fund: Special Studies Project

 From 1956 to 1960, the Fund financed a study conceived by its then president, Nelson Rockefeller, to analyze the challenges facing the United States.
 Henry Kissinger was recruited to direct the project.
 Seven panels were constituted that looked at issues including military strategy, foreign policy, international economic strategy, governmental reorganization, and the nuclear arms race.

 The military subpanel's report was rush-released about two months after the USSR launched Sputnik in October 1957.
 Rockefeller urged the Republican Party to adopt the finding of the Special Studies Project as its platform.
 The findings of the project formed the framework of Nelson Rockefeller's 1960 presidential election platform.
 The project was published in its entirety in 1961 as Prospect for America: The Rockefeller Panel Reports.
 The archival study papers are stored in the Rockefeller Archive Center at the family estate.

+Funding of anti-Israel and pro-Palestinian organizations

+Since 2011 the RBF has donated significant funds to support anti-Israel and pro-Palestinian organizations and protests.
+It has become the most important source of funding for the Boycott, Divestment and Sanctions (BDS) political campaign.
+Since 2013, RBF has donated at least $880,000 to groups such as Jewish Voice for Peace, Zochrot, and the U.S. Campaign for Palestinian Rights, which support BDS.
+Stephen B. Heintz, wrote in an email that such grants were needed to “end the fifty-year long occupation in order to bring justice, dignity, and freedom to all Israelis and Palestinians.”

+Since 2018, the Rockefeller Brothers Fund has donated more than $3.4 million to groups such as Defense for Children International-Palestine, (DCI-P) which was designated a terrorist organization by the Israeli government in October 2021 for acting as an extension of the terrorist group Popular Front for the Liberation of Palestine (PFLP) with established ties to leading PFLP members.
+DCI-P general assembly president Nasser Ibrahim was the former editor of PFLP’s propaganda publication and has advocated for a Palestinian “right of resistance” including armed conflict.
+DCI-P director Rifat Odeh Kassis spoke at the funeral of a former DCI-P employee who had also fought as a PFLP insurgent.
+16 From 2018 through 2023, the Rockefeller Brothers Fund reportedly donated $165,000 to DCI-P. In October 2023, DCI-P published an article falsely claiming that Israel was responsible for an airstrike within the Gaza Strip during the ongoing Israel-Hamas conflict that struck a hospital which reportedly killed 500 people.

+Since 2018, the Rockefeller Brothers Fund also donated $580,000 to Education for Just Peace in the Middle East, which, according to the Washington Free Beacon, has been accused of using its charity status to donate to terror group Hamas as well as similar Palestinian Liberation Organization (PLO)-linked organizations.